By Angela Hickey, April 2023

 5. Always follow up by visiting your vet in case of any residual damage to your pet’s health and the possible need for further investigations and treatment.

 Being aware of the risks and preventing them is always the best approach, but accidents and injuries may still happen.
 First Aid can be an immediate and life-saving response once you are prepared and know what to do.
-Read more on first aid tips on minor emergencies here.
 It is also important to make sure to check that your first aid kit is all stocked up in advance of any emergencies that may occur.
 For more information and tips on this, read our blog ‘First Aid Kit for Pets’

 Information correct as of date of publishing.
 This blog will not be updated or edited so the information may become outdated.